Traumi/LIGTA/readme.md

 ?>
 ```
 ## Run
-You juste have to run an Apache server with that project
+You just have to run an Apache server with that project